 PLEASE NOTE: Registered Providers are currently unable to use funding from the Combined Authority's programme to deliver new homes for Affordable Rent.
-The Authority is working with Government to put a new legislation in place which will resolve this.
-In the meantime, the CA Board can consider funding for homes for Shared Ownership and Social Rent.
+Legislation is going through Parliament to address this.
+Once live, the Combined Authority will consider applicants for grant for new homes for Affordable Rent, Social Rent, and Shared Ownership.

-For an initial discussion regarding you scheme please contact Housing and Development
+For an initial discussion regarding your scheme please contact Housing and Development

 If you have queries regarding the Housing Programme or potential funding, please callon 01480 277180.